Taking meeting minutes is the practice of documenting what happened in a meeting.

 “Hmm…what was it that Kathleen said last week about the marketing plan?”

-2. Designate a meeting notes taker
+2. Designate a meeting minutes taker

-Elect someone who isn’t running the meeting to take clear, concise notes throughout the meeting.
+Elect someone who isn’t running the meeting to take clear, concise notes throughout.
 That way, everyone else can focus on making decisions and assigning next steps.

-3. Take meeting minutes during the meeting
+3. Take minutes during the meeting

 4. Take meeting minutes right in the agenda